tetrahedron/core/README.md

 ## Credits

-Tetrahedron Grid is a project by [Garet McKinley](https://github.com/garetmckinley)
+Tetrahedron Core is a project by [Garet McKinley](https://github.com/garetmckinley)

+Want to help?
+Join our [Spectrum.chat community](https://spectrum.chat/tetrahedron) to get started!

 ## License